 Energy sales (including electricity duty)

 Your Company sells electricity to bulk customers mainly, electricity utilities owned by State Governments as well as private discoms operating in States.
-Sale of electricity is made pursuant to long-term Power Purchase Agreements (PPAs) entered into with discoms.
+Sale of electricity is made pursuant to long-term Power Purchase Agreements (PPAs) entered into with beneficiaries.

 Sales include Rs.
-2,086.82 crore pertaining to brvious years recognized based on the orders issued by the CERC/Appellate Tribunal for Electricity (Note 22 (c)).
+679.62 crore pertaining to brvious years recognized based on the orders issued by the CERC/Appellate Tribunal for Electricity (Note 22 (c)).

 Sales also include (-) Rs.
-269.99 crore on account of income-tax recoverable from the beneficiaries as per Regulations, 2004 (Note 22 (d)).
+1,399.42 crore on account of income-tax payable to the beneficiaries as per Regulations, 2004 (Note 22 (d)).

 Sales also include electricity duty on energy sales amounting to Rs.
-625.09 crore.
+669.64 crore.
 The same has been reduced from sales in the statement of profit and loss.

-There has been 100% realization of the dues within the stipulated time frame for the eleventh year in succession.
+There has been 100% realization of the dues within the stipulated time frame for the twelfth year in succession.
 All the beneficiaries have opened and are maintaining Letter of Credit equal to or more than 105% of average monthly billing as per One-Time Settlement Scheme (OTSS).
-In order to ensure prompt and early payment of bills for supply of energy to beneficiaries, your Company has formulated a rebate scheme by way of providing graded incentive for early payment based on the bill(s) raised on state utilities who are the members of NTPC's rebate scheme.
+In order to ensure prompt and early payment of bills for supply of energy to beneficiaries, your Company has formulated a rebate scheme by way of providing graded incentive for early payment based on the bills raised on state utilities who are the members of NTPC's rebate scheme.

 Under OTSS, tri-partite agreements are valid up to October 31, 2016.
 For the period beyond October 2016, the supplies to state utilities shall be covered by an escrow arrangement.
-The supplementary agreements signed with all state utilities have a provision of keeping a first charge on their revenue streams for supplies made by your Company.
-Under the supplementary agreement, the state utilities have agreed to provide payment security through execution of the hypothecation agreement and the default escrow agreement.
+The supplementary agreements signed with state utilities have a provision of keeping a first charge on their revenue streams for supplies made by your Company.
+Under the supplementary agreements, the state utilities have agreed to provide payment security through execution of the hypothecation agreement and the default escrow agreement.